Mitigating Traffic Remapping Attacks in Autonomous Multi-hop Wireless Networks: Related Work

-The main response to routing layer attacks has been of a denial-of-service nature, i.e., refusing to forward packets originating from attackers.
-Such an approach gives rise to a number of game-theoretic analyses of the underlying forwarding game.
-Various strategies (such as tit-for-tat) have been considered for enforcement of honest packet forwarding \cite{Jaramillo2010}.
-A complementary response is that of avoiding paths containing attackers, i.e., routing traffic around them.
-However, this is in fact beneficial to attackers, who spend less energy as they are offered less transit traffic \cite{Ayday2010}.
+The main response to Internet layer attacks has been of a reciprocation nature, i.e., restricted forwarding of attackers' source packets.
+This gives rise to numerous analyses of the underlying forwarding game.
+Various strategies (e.g., tit-for-tat) have been considered to enforce honest packet forwarding; see \cite{Liu2010} for a systematic treatment.
+A complementary response is to route traffic around attackers.
+However, this is in fact beneficial to them, as they can expend less energy and bandwidth on forwarding \cite{Ayday2010}.

-At the MAC layer most attacks have found the IEEE 802.11 distributed coordination function (DCF) \cite{IEEE80211} an easy target.
-It has been shown in numerous studies that performing a \emph{backoff attack}, i.e., changing the transmission deferment parameters (such as idle carrier sensing or backoff times) yields the attacker a considerable increase in throughput and access delays at the cost of neutral nodes \cite{Szott2008,Parras2018}.
-This type of attack has been extensively studied, though mostly in a single-hop setting which is not surprising given the single-hop nature of the MAC layer.
+At the link layer, most attacks have found the IEEE 802.11 channel access function \cite{80211-2016} an easy target.
+Numerous studies have shown that launching a \emph{backoff attack}, i.e., changing the transmission deferment parameters (such as idle carrier sensing or backoff times) yields the attacker a considerable increase in throughput and access delays at the cost of honest nodes \cite{Parras2018,fihri2020machine}.
+Link layer attacks have mostly been studied in a single-hop setting, which is not surprising given their local-scope nature.

+QoS differentiation opens new vulnerabilities to attacks referred to in the literature as ``QoS abuse'' \cite{Potrino2019, DeRango2020} or ``class hijacking'' \cite{Haywood2009, politis2016mac}.
+In this area, researchers have also studied selfishness in forwarding multimedia streams \cite{Li2018}, nodes misreporting channel request parameters \cite{fang2016truthful}, and various cooperative forwarding strategies \cite{Kirchhof2020}.
+Campus network designers have long foreseen that too much high-priority traffic may overwhelm the available bandwidth and/or switch capacity \cite{Szigeti2013}; in infrastructure-based networks under administrative supervision an obvious solution is to allow traffic marking with CoS/DSCP only at the network edge, subject to valid traffic contracts, rather than at users' premises.
+However, QoS abuse, exemplified by TRAs, is much harder to defend against in ad hoc networks, which lack a well-defined user-to-network interface.

-TRAs should also be classified as MAC layer attacks.
-Despite being executed at the IP layer (through modifying packet headers), they rely on the underlying packet classification and category prioritization at the MAC layer.
-Local-scope TRAs were considered in \cite{Konorski2014}.
-However, multi-hop settings can also be vulnerable: \cite{Szott2014} gives an overview of attacks in IEEE 802.11s mesh networks, \cite{Szott2018} -- in two-hop relay networks, while \cite{Szott2017} provides a tutorial overview of TRAs in ad hoc networks.
+TRAs are tied to the link layer: despite being launched at the Internet layer (through modifying DSCP), they exploit the underlying channel access prioritization.
+Local-scope TRAs were considered in \cite{Konorski2014} and acknowledged as a threat to transmission opportunity sharing protocols \cite{Politis2018}.
+Multi-hop settings are also vulnerable \cite{Saxena2018}; \cite{Szott2014} discusses attacks in IEEE 802.11s mesh networks, \cite{Szott2018} -- in two-hop relay networks, while \cite{Szott2017} provides an overview of TRAs in ad hoc networks along with a discussion of attack detection and defense measures.
+Additionally, \cite{Choi2020} studies a practical relaying scenario where users may execute TRAs.